 4.Find a walking event in your community that is raising money for breast cancer research.
 Some of these events include, Like Making Strides Against Breast Cancer which holds walking events in communities all across the US every year.

-5. There are some things you can do to help lower your risk of developing breast cancer which include, staying physically active, eating a healthy diet, and limiting how much alcohol you drink.
+5. There are some things you can do to help lower your risk of developing breast cancer which include, staying physically active, eating a healthy diet loaded with protein, and limiting how much alcohol you drink.